Skip to content

 Anyone who owns property in Maryland must pay annual taxes on it.
 Each county's finance office sets property tax rates and issues bills.
 The Maryland Department of Assessments and Taxation oversees all of these offices and administers and enforces property assessment and tax laws.

 Maryland's average property tax rate is 1.05% of the property's assessed value.
-Taxes are based on the fair market value (FMV) of the property.
+Taxes are based on the property's fair market value (FMV).
 Maryland charges real property taxes, personal property taxes, and utility taxes.
 You can view a list of all the rates per county/town here.

 The following information may appear in a property tax record in Maryland:

-• Tax Rate - Each local area has an assigned tax rate determined by local authorities.
-It will appear in the document since it is the basis of tax calculations.
+• Tax Rat - Each local area has an assigned tax rate determined by local authorities.
+This rate will appear in the document since it is the basis for tax calculations.

-• Assessment Value - Local assessors conduct studies of the property to determine its worth in the market.
-The value is used to calculate taxes and thus will appear in the document.
+• Assessment Value - Local assessors study the property to determine its market value.
+The value is used to calculate taxes and will thus appear in the document.

 • Property Description - The document should identify the property under taxation using a physical address, lot number, or legal description.